Ghost in the Machine (album): Production and recording

-The band's frontman Sting brought in Jean Roussel to record the piano parts on the demo of "Every Little Thing She Does Is Magic".
-However, the group could not better it with the equipment available at AIR Studios; they ended up using the demo as the backing track for the official recording, with drummer Stewart Copeland and guitarist Andy Summers dubbing their parts on.
+For the album, much of the arrangements were worked out at demo stage; as Summers observed, the band's individual demos were too complete; this did not leave much room for the other members to contribute ideas, this being a delicate area for them.
+The band's frontman, Sting, recorded a demo of "Every Little Thing She Does Is Magic" at Le Studio, inviting keyboardist Jean Roussel.
+However, the group could not improve on it at AIR Studios; they ended up using the demo as the backing track for the official recording, with drummer Stewart Copeland and guitarist Andy Summers overdubbing their parts.
 Sting also played all the saxophone parts on the album.
-Summers recollected:

 The album opens with "Spirits in the Material World", featuring keyboards dubbed over Summers' reggae-inspired guitar licks.
-"Every Little Thing She Does Is Magic" features piano, a strong Caribbean vibe, and an extended non-verbal vocal solo at the end.
+"Every Little Thing She Does Is Magic" features piano, a Caribbean vibe, and an extended non-verbal vocal solo at the end.
 "Invisible Sun" is a mixture of slow, steady verses, a bombastic chorus, and several guitar solos.
-"Hungry for You (J'aurais toujours faim de toi)" is sung mostly in French, with the bass and horns both repeating a single 8-note melody for the length of the song, while the guitar maintains a steady beat.
-"Demolition Man", the band's longest song—almost six minutes in length—features a strong bass line and saxophone, and was written by Sting while staying at Peter O'Toole's Irish mansion.
-The song was originally given to Jamaican singer Grace Jones, who released her rendition on Nightclubbing earlier in 1981; the Police then recorded a hard rock version for Ghost in the Machine due to their dissatisfaction with Jones' performance.
-A solo recording by Sting became a belated hit in 1993 as the theme song for the action film of the same title, starring Sylvester Stallone and Wesley Snipes.
+"Hungry for You (J'aurais toujours faim de toi)" is sung mostly in French, with the bass and saxophones both repeating a single 8-note melody for the length of the song, while the guitar maintains a steady beat.
+"Demolition Man", the band's longest song—almost six minutes in length—features a prominent bass line and saxophone, and was written by Sting while staying at Peter O'Toole's Irish mansion.
+The song was originally given to Jamaican singer Grace Jones, who released her rendition on Nightclubbing earlier in 1981; the Police then recorded their own hard rock version for Ghost in the Machine.
+A solo recording by Sting became a belated hit in 1993 as the theme song for the action film of the same title, starring Sandra Bullock, Sylvester Stallone and Wesley Snipes.
 Manfred Mann's Earth Band also recorded a version—rearranged and with extensive use of synthesizers—in 1982 for their Somewhere in Afrika album.

-"Too Much Information", "Rehumanize Yourself", and "One World (Not Three)" feature heavy use of horns.
-As with "Landlord" and "Dead End Job", Copeland had written both music and lyrics for "Rehumanize Yourself", but Sting rejected the lyrics and replaced them with ones he wrote himself.
+"Too Much Information", "Rehumanize Yourself", and "One World (Not Three)" are centered around multiple saxophone riffs.
+As with "Landlord" and "Dead End Job", Copeland had written both music and lyrics for "Rehumanize Yourself", but Sting rejected the lyrics and replaced them with those he composed himself.
 The final three songs, "Omegaman", "Secret Journey", and "Darkness", return to the darker sound which opens the album.